Harmonic analysis on directed graphs and applications: from Fourier analysis to wavelets: Fourier analysis on directed graphs

 Let us first consider pairs of eigenspaces related to complex-conjugate eigenvalues $\alpha\pm\boldsymbol i\beta$.
 Assuming that the eigenspaces have dimension equal to 1, the eigenvectors can be chosen as complex-conjugate~$\boldsymbol\xi,\bar{\boldsymbol\xi}\in \mathbb{C}^N$.
 These eigenvectors share the same frequency $1-\alpha$ and can be seen as a generalization of the Fourier modes at frequencies $\omega$ and $-\omega$ in one-dimensional classical Fourier analysis.
 One can also define the corresponding real-valued Fourier modes

 which generalize the cosine and sine functions to graph signals.
-A graph mono-frequency subspace spanned by only two complex-conjugate eigenvectors is thus analogous to the subspace spanned by the cosine and sine functions at a given frequency in classical Fourier analysis.
-As with the discrete Fourier transform, there are also frequencies for which the frequency subspace has dimension equal to one (the zero frequency and possibly the $1/2$ frequency).
+As with the discrete Fourier transform, there are also frequencies for which the $\omega$ and $-\omega$ frequency subspaces are the same (the zero frequency and possibly the $1/2$ frequency in discrete signal processing).
 The case of real eigenvalues in graph signal processing can be seen as a generalization of these.

-When the eigenspaces have dimension greater than 1, the situation is similar to the multidimensional classical Fourier analysis setting where the frequency is a vector $\vec{\omega}=[\omega_1,\ldots,\omega_n]^\top$.
+When the eigenspaces have dimension greater than 1, the situation is similar to the multidimensional classical Fourier analysis setting where the classical frequency is a vector $\vec{\omega}=[\omega_1,\ldots,\omega_n]^\top$.
+In graph signal processing, the $\omega$ frequency would then be a generalization of the norm of the classical frequency vector $\|\vec{\omega}\|$.

-Let us now consider two eigenvalues with the same real part but different non-conjugate imaginary parts.
-Continuing the analogy with classical Fourier analysis, in two dimensions Fourier modes with a given frequency $\omega$ can be seen as linear combinations of, say, vertical and horizontal Fourier modes with the same frequency, which are two \emph{different orientations}.
+Continuing the analogy with classical Fourier analysis, in more than one dimensions Fourier modes with a given frequency $\omega$ are all oscillations at the same frequency but with \emph{different orientations}.
+We argue that the case in graph signal processing of eigenvalues with the same real part but different non-conjugate imaginary parts may be a generalization of \emph{different orientations}.
 This is illustrated in section \ref{torus_sec} on the directed toroidal graph.